7 mins, 12 secs read time

 “Breaking bias in the hiring process really begins with creating intentionality and a shared understanding as a hiring and management team – for example, you may already know that acknowledging identity-based blind spots is a crucial step for any diverse and equitable hiring practice.
 From kickoff, create the space to be adaptive to the candidates moving through the process – especially when they may have intersectional identities.

 There are several ways you can commit to breaking bias for women with intersectional identities.
 By generalizing, hiring teams may be limiting their success, especially given that women who are underrepresented in multiple ways may have additional barriers to account for compared with their peers.
 For example, the experience that caregivers, chronically ill and BIPOC women have in the hiring process can be markedly different.
 When it comes to overall strategy, I also encourage hiring teams to creatively leverage the resources available to them.
-Other strategies that can help improve the experience overall while addressing bias include inviting ERG members to help source/recommend qualified candidates and allowing ‘low-stakes’ opportunities (coffee chats, videos like this one from our Senior Director of Sales Development, etc.) for employees of similar backgrounds to connect with candidates to tell them about their experience.” –Dominique Prieto, Talent Acquisition Operations Specialist
+Other strategies that can help improve the experience overall while addressing bias include inviting ERG members to help source/recommend qualified candidates and allowing ‘low-stakes’ opportunities (coffee chats, videos like this one from our Senior Director of Sales Development, etc.) for employees of similar backgrounds to connect with candidates to tell them about their experience.” –Dominique Prieto, Talent Planning Operations Specialist

 Try to limit the influence of linguistic bias